NewsOcean City

 Officials say due to the number of people requiring medical evaluation, additional EMS resources were required on the scene.

-Ocean City building inspectors, representatives from the gas company, and members of the Fire Marshal’s Office are currently on scene working to determine the source of the exposure.
+Ocean City building inspectors, representatives from the gas company, and members of the Fire Marshal’s Office remained on site to investigate.

 In a statement, the hotel's general manager, Kane Kennedy said the carbon monoxide leak was due to a ventilation issue with the boiler.